Radially/Team-Enterprise-Vengeance/ReadMe!.txt

 the Demonstration day code,
 to the winning code of the competition.

-Feel free to study, look, (copy and credit), and most important - to improve and add!
+Feel free to study, look, (copy and credit), and the most important - to improve and pull new codes!

 May the code be with you,
 J.Friedman and M.Alpin,